 - Doctors/Dentists: Healthgrades, Zocdoc, Vitals

-- Contractors: HomeAdvisor, Angi, BBB
+- Contractors and home services: Thumbtack, HomeAdvisor, Angi, BBB

 - Restaurants: TripAdvisor, OpenTable